sudham/PeerAssessment/README.md

-This is the README file for the script run_analysis.R created for the "Getting and Cleaning Data" Peer Assignment 2.
+This is the README file for the script run_analysis.R created for the "Getting and Cleaning Data" Peer Assessment.

 ##Input Data set